 The Plan also covers most prescription drug costs.

-The Plan does not pay benefits for services that are not Medically Necessary; Provider charges that exceed the Maximum Allowed Amount; or certain services that are not approved in advance.
+The Plan does not pay benefits for services that are not Medically Necessary; services that are excluded or limited by the Plan; Provider charges that exceed the Maximum Allowed Amount; or certain services that are not approved in advance.